Part 1 | Part 2 | Part 3 | Part 4 | Part 5

 If so, the data is queued:

-if (skb_queue_len (& SD-> input_pkt_queue)) {enqueue: __skb_queue_tail (& SD-> input_pkt_queue, skb); input_queue_tail_incr_save (sd, qtail); rps_unlock (nd); local_irq_restore (flags); NET_RX_SUCCESS return; }
+if (skb_queue_len (& SD-> input_pkt_queue)) {enqueue: __skb_queue_tail (& SD-> input_pkt_queue, skb); input_queue_tail_incr_save (sd, qtail); rps_unlock (nd); local_irq_restore (flags); NET_RX_SUCCESS return; } If the queue is empty, the first NAPI poller for the backlog queue is launched:

 / * NAPI schedule for the delay device * We may use non-atomic operation because we have the lock of the queue * / if (__ test_and_set_bit (NAPI_STATE_SCHED, & SD-> backlog.state!)) {if ____ napi_schedule (sd, & SD-> backlog) (rps_ipi_queued (nd)!); } Goto enqueue ;.
+The goto at the bottom brings execution was above the code block, the queue data to the backlog

 backlog queue, NAPI waiting poller